François de La Rochefoucauld (writer): Salon participation

 Somewhat earlier, La Rochefoucauld had taken his place in the salon of Madeleine de Souvré, marquise de Sablé, a member of the Marquise de Rambouillet côterie, and the founder of a kind of successor to it, whose special literary work was the writing of Sentences and Maximes.
 In 1662, the Dutch firm House of Elzevir surreptitiously published what purported to be his memoirs, which brought him both trouble and fame.
 Many of his old friends were offended.
 These memoirs were not a faithful copy of what he had written, and while he hastened to deny their authenticity, this was not generally believed.

 Three years later, in 1665, he anonymously published the Maximes (maxims), which established his position among the men of letters of the time.
 At about the same date, his friendship with Marie-Madeleine Pioche de La Vergne, Comtesse de La Fayette, began, which lasted for the rest of his life.
 The glimpses which we have of him henceforward are chiefly from the letters of Madame de Sévigné, and though they show him suffering from gout, are on the whole pleasant ones.

 He had a circle of devoted friends and was recognized as a top-ranking moralist and man of letters.
 His son, the Prince de Marcillac, to whom he gave his titles and honors in 1671, enjoyed a considerable position at court.
 But above all La Rochefoucauld was recognized by his contemporaries, including the king, as an exemplar of the older noblesse, the nobility that existed under the great monarch before the brilliance of his reign faded.

 This reputation he has retained to the present day.

 La Rochefoucauld's ethical views have given rise to attacks upon his works by pious moralists of later eras.
 Like his contemporaries, he saw politics as a chessboard for powerful players, rather than as a struggle of ideologies or a means for achieving broad social goals.
 He appears to have been unusually scrupulous in his personal conduct, and his lack of success in the aristocratic struggles arose more from this than from anything else.

 He died in Paris on 17 March 1680.

 Literary works

 His importance as a social and historical figure is overshadowed by his towering stature in French literature.
-His literary work consists of three parts—his Memoirs, the Maximes, and his letters.
+His literary work consists of three parts –his Memoirs (Mémoires), his Maxims (Réflexions ou sentences et maximes morales), and his letters.

 The Memoirs are of high interest and literary merit.
 A book purporting to be La Rochefoucauld's memoirs was published in the Dutch Republic whence, despite the author's protest, it continued to be reprinted for some thirty years.
 It has now been proved to have been pieced together from the work of half a dozen men, with scarcely a third of it being La Rochefoucauld's.
 Some years after La Rochefoucauld's death, a new recension appeared, still largely adulterated but with some errors corrected.
 This work went unchallenged for more than a century.
 Only in 1817 did anything like a genuine, if still imperfect, edition appear.